jajunk/LightHouseLinuxMasterMDFiles/02 - Basic System Operations/Terminal text editor.md

    - To move to the next match, press `Alt+w`.
    - For search and replace, press `Ctrl+\`.
 Enter the search term and the replacement text.

-Remember, Nano is a great choice for simple editing tasks.
-If you need more advanced features, explore other editors like Vim or Emacs.
-Happy editing! 😊

 - [(1) Editing Files With Nano in Linux [With Cheat Sheet] - It's FOSS.](https://itsfoss.com/nano-editor-guide/.)